 The assessment criteria for bids in this tender are selected on the part of the bodies or agencies from those included in the technical specifications of the framework agreement and must be indicated in the tender document.

 Once the bids are assessed by the requesting body or agency, it is up to the DGRCC to award the contract to the tenderer that has presented the most suitable bid for its needs and in accordance with the criteria established in the tender document.

 Those that do not have all the terms and conditions fixed in the framework agreement: in this case for each framework contract, a second round of the tender process must be held for successful tenderers in the framework agreement in which the terms and conditions not previously defined are set out, in accordance with the procedure established in Article 198.4 of the TRLCSP.

 In cases where terms and conditions are fixed in the framework agreement itself, a second round tender is not necessary.
 Nevertheless, in some framework agreements, new tenders are held when it is expected that, due to specific circumstances, better-than-market conditions are to be obtained as may be the case, for example, with large orders.

-The DGRCC has coordinated aggregate purchases processes of computers and software for the years 2014, 2015 and 2016, in collaboration with the Directorate of Information Technologies and Communication of the Ministry of Finance and Public Administrations, for which it has estimated the requirements of ministries and agencies of the General State Administration and awarded companies within the framework agreement have been required to offer large-volume discounts.
+The DGRCC has coordinated aggregate purchases processes of computers and software for the years 2014, 2015 and 2016, in collaboration with the General Secretariat for Digital Administration of the Ministry of Economic Affairs and Digital Transformation, for which it has estimated the requirements of ministries and agencies of the General State Administration and awarded companies within the framework agreement have been required to offer large-volume discounts.